 Then the angel said to the women, "Do not be afraid.
 I know you are looking for Jesus who has died.
 But He isn't here; He has risen just as He said He would!
 Come and see for yourself, the tomb is empty."

 The women were confused.
 How could this happen?
 They were sure Jesus had died, and now He was alive?
-They looked in the tomb and the cloths Jesus was wrapped in were laying on the ground, and the tomb was empty.
+They looked in the tomb and the cloths Jesus had been wrapped in were lying on the ground; the tomb was empty.
 Then the angel spoke again, "If you want to find Jesus He's on his way to Galilee."

-So the women hurried away, they were laughing and crying at the same time.
-They didn't know what to feel, they had been so sad that Jesus was dead and now they were so excited He was alive!
+So the women hurried away, They were laughing and crying at the same time.
+They didn't know what to feel; they had been so sad that Jesus was dead and now they were so excited that He was alive!
 They just knew they had to find Jesus, and they had to tell the disciples the good news.

 As they were running down the path, they turned a corner, and there was Jesus.
 "Greetings," He said.
 The ladies fell at His feet and worshiped him.
 Then Jesus said to them, "Do not be afraid.
 Go and tell my disciples to come to Galilee.
 That is where they will see me."

 The disciples came to Galilee, having heard by this time that Jesus was alive.
 They were sitting around talking about it when Jesus walked into the room and said to them, "Peace be with you."

 Jesus said to them, "Why do you look at me like you've just seen a ghost?
 Why don't you believe what you're seeing?
 Look at the scars in my hands and feet.
 It is really me!
 Touch me and see, I am not a ghost but a real person."

 The disciple's mouths were open in amazement because they still didn't know what to think.
 They were so full of joy, and yet it was so impossible.
 Jesus understood what they were thinking, so He said, "This is what I told you would happen, that everything must happen that has already been written in the Bible."